cyschneck/Birdbox/README.md

 	will allow for quick turn over between each stage.
 In addition, this will help to ensure that there is enough time to have user input and user testing.
 There are six members in this group and for each part of the project we will be implementing pair programming.
 This way for any part of the project there will be at least two people that know what is happening in the code.
-This will ensure that there will be no unexpected delays if anyone is sick or has other unexpected oblgiations.
+This will ensure that there will be no unexpected delays if anyone is sick or has other unexpected obligations.

 ## Collaboration Tools
 	Slack: csci-3308.slack.com